All Collections

 How is IRMAA treated in PlannerPlus?

 The calculation for IRMAA uses AGI from two years prior.
-If a user is already 65+, the calculation uses current year AGI (2023) for 2023 and 2024 calculations.
-If a user is below 65, for 2025 the calculation should also be using the 2023 AGI amount.
+If a user is already 65+, the calculation uses current year AGI (2024) for 2024 and 2025 calculations.
+If a user is below 65, for 2026 the calculation should also be using the 2024 AGI amount.

 We model a change to IRMAA upon the death of a spouse.